Skip to content

 • No access to other event content.
 The iframe sees only your URL and its descendants.

 • No persistent presence.
-Each navigation reloads the iframe; no cross-page state without your own backend.
+Each navigation reloads the iframe; any cross-page state is your responsibility.

 • No file system access (web) or device APIs beyond what the platform mobile webview exposes.